emijrp/arctic-timecapsule/README.md

-# artic-timecapsule
+# arctic-timecapsule

-Some content I would like to preserve in [GitHub Artic Code Vault](https://archiveprogram.github.com/).
+Some content I would like to preserve in [GitHub Arctic Code Vault](https://archiveprogram.github.com/).

 A small timecapsule in the vast ocean of time.